IGabrielMolina/javascript-fundamentals-practice/11-working-with-arrays/12 - The filter method/readme.md

 });
 ```

-this method is a simple but an effective one.
+this method is a simple but quite unbreakable.

 ![alt text](image-6.png)